 Students will engage in experiences that will broaden cultural and/or community awareness during their first year, like:

 Your sophomore year will be devoted to lifelong career management.
 It will start in the fall when you'll attend Sophomore Symposium, a conference-like program with a professional keynote speaker and breakout sessions on lifelong career management topics.
-The spring semester of your sophomore year will be devote to lifelong career management, where you'll learn how to strategically market yourself by attending a workshop with students in similar majors, facilitated by the Career Advisor from the student's division.
+Over the course of your sophomore year you'll learn how to strategically market yourself by attending a workshop with students in similar majors, facilitated by your Career Services office advisor.

 During your third year, you'll expand your ability to build a career by choosing from among many professional workshops, like social networking, online job research, interviewing skills, etc.